 For How Long Can I Swim During Pregnancy?

 Swimming is typically considered safe throughout all three trimesters.
 That said, every woman and pregnancy is different, so it is important to consult with your doctor or midwife before any physically exerting activities, including swimming.

 The extent at which you should exercise depends on how active you were before becoming pregnant.
 In most cases, you should be able to continue with your usual routine.
 However, you should start off slowly in order to ease your way into your workout.
 If you were not a regular swimmer before pregnancy, it is typically recommended that you work in sessions of about 30 minutes at a time.

-It is important to remember that you may not have the same energy level or physical stamina as usual, so be sure not to overexert yourself.
+It is important to remember that you may not have the same energy level or physical stamina as usual, so be sure not to overexert yourself while swimming during pregnancy.
 Listen to your body.
 If you get tired, stop and take a rest!

 What Activities Are Safe?

 As we mentioned above, it is most important to pay attention to your body and its limits.
 We’ve written some tips for beginning swimmers that can help with this situation.
 When swimming during pregnancy, choose a stroke that feels comfortable.
 Alternately, a low-impact water aerobics workout is a great adaptive exercise option that also allows for social interaction with other swimmers.
 Consider joining a pregnancy workout class for a more structured routine.
 If you are opting for pure relaxation, there are even floatation devices available that will accommodate your growing belly!

 It is vital that you always use caution when exercising while pregnant, whether you’re swimming or otherwise.
 Some precautions you should take include:

 - Watch your step.
 Be careful when getting in and out of the pool, as surfaces can be slippery.